Want to make perfect French Madeleines? This recipe has browned butter and a hint of fresh lemon zest. These little gems have an addictive flavor.

 - 1/8 teaspoon table salt

-- Melt the butter in a small saucepan.
+- Melt 6 ounces unsalted butter in a small saucepan.
 Continue heating the butter until it foams, bubbles and the milk solids fall to the bottom of the pan.
 Allow the milk solids to brown but be careful not to let them burn.
 Pour the browned butter into a small bowl, leaving the milk solids in the pan.

-- Add the vanilla, lemon zest, lemon juice and salt to the browned butter.
+- Add 1/2 teaspoon vanilla extract, lemon zest, 1 tablespoon lemon juice and 1/8 teaspoon table salt to the browned butter.
 Set aside to cool but not solidify.

-- In a large mixing bowl or the bowl of a stand mixer, whisk the eggs and yolk with the sugar until pale, aerated and the batter leaves a "ribbon" on the surface when drizzled.
+- In a large mixing bowl or the bowl of a stand mixer, whisk 3 large eggs, 1 large yolks with 5 ounces granulated sugar until pale, aerated and the batter leaves a "ribbon" on the surface when drizzled.

-- Sift the flour over the eggs and fold in by hand with a wire whisk.
+- Sift 5 ounces all purpose flour over the eggs and fold in by hand with a wire whisk.
 Fold in the browned butter.
 Set the batter aside to rest for 1 hour.

 - While the batter is resting, preheat oven to 400°F. Butter the madeleine pan.